nicepal/amelitian/replit.md

 - Locally: Uses `http://localhost:5000/`

 ### Database Setup
-The application expects a MySQL database.
-You'll need to:
+**IMPORTANT**: This application requires a MySQL database to function properly.
+Currently, the application is configured but will show database connection errors until a database is set up.

+To complete the setup, you need to:
-1. Set up a MySQL database
+1. **Set up a MySQL database** - This can be an external MySQL service or database
-2. Configure the credentials via environment variables
+2. **Configure credentials** - Update the environment variables in Replit Secrets:
-3. Import any SQL schema files if provided
+   - `DB_HOSTNAME` - Your MySQL server hostname
+   - `DB_USERNAME` - Your MySQL username
+   - `DB_PASSWORD` - Your MySQL password
+   - `DB_DATABASE` - Your MySQL database name
+3. **Import database schema** - You'll need to obtain and import the SQL schema for this Smart School system from the original source

+**Current Status**: The web server is running but database connectivity needs to be configured.

 ## Development